 Even though the caramel nut bars are a little more complicated with multiple layers, I was able to put them together quickly on a weeknight.
 I loved the barley flour in the base and used agave since I was out of brown rice syrup.

 The instructions are very straight forward.
-Though some of the flours are expensive you can make some on your own if you own a powerful blender.
+Although some of the flours are expensive, you can make some if you own a powerful blender.

 To win a copy of Whole Grain Vegan Baking do one or more of the following.
 Please note that you will need to leave a separate comment for each task you complete!